Historical Archaeology Journal

 Historical Archaeology’s manuscript review process is rigorous and is intended to identify the strengths and weaknesses in each submitted manuscript, determine which manuscripts are suitable for publication, and to work with the authors to improve their manuscript prior to publication.

-If an article is considered ready for review, the Journal Editor will identify an Associate Editor who will handle the review process, will contact that Associate to verify their willingness and ability to handle the review, and will ship the hard copy and electronic copies of the manuscript to the Associate.
-Once an Associate Editor is selected, the Journal Editor will notify the author and advise them which Associate will be handling their manuscript review.
+If an article is considered ready for review, a member of the core editorial team will identify an Associate Editor who will handle the review process and will contact that Associate to verify their willingness and ability to handle the review.

-The Associate Editor will review the manuscript’s content and must then identify three peer reviewers for the given subject who are willing to read and comment on the manuscript.
-Depending on the subject matter, this may entail calling or emailing multiple individuals until three willing reviewers have been found.
-Once the last reviewer has been identified and the last manuscript shipped, the Associate Editor will notify the author that the review is in progress.
-The Associate Editor may serve as one of the peer reviewers.
+The Associate Editor will review the manuscript’s content and must then identify a minimum of two, but preferably three, peer reviewers for the given subject who are willing to read and comment on the manuscript.
+Depending on the subject matter, this may entail contacting multiple individuals until three willing reviewers have been found.

 Reviewers are asked to comment on the suitability of a manuscript for publication, the strengths and weaknesses of a manuscript’s content, and the author’s writing style and clarity.
 Once all of the reviews are in, the Associate Editor will determine if a manuscript is suitable for publication.

 The vast majority of articles published in Historical Archaeology fall under categories 2 and 3 above and are accepted only after a second, and sometimes third, revision and review.
-Authors should recognize that while strenuous, this review processes produces stronger publications by requiring authors to include all relevant publications and data, alternative perspectives, clarify and support their analyses, and present more conclusive results.
-Based on trends from the past two years, approximately 85% of submitted manuscripts are accepted for review and approximately 60% of reviewed manuscripts are accepted for publication.
-The net result is that approximately 50% of manuscripts submitted to Historical Archaeology are published.
+Authors should recognize that while strenuous, this review process produces stronger publications by requiring authors to include all relevant publications and data, alternative perspectives, clarify and support their analyses, and present more conclusive results.

-Once a manuscript has been accepted, the author provides the Associate Editor with a journal ready electronic copy and printed copy.
-The manuscript at this time should also include: 1) permission to use any photograph or drawing not produced by the author, 2) permission to use graphics printed in other publications, and 3) permission to use “personal reference” citations.
-The Author or Lead Author of each article will be provided a copyright form to sign, date, and return to the Journal Editor.
-Volume and Issue listing on the copyright is determined by the Journal Editor based on the publications in hand and the schedule for journal composition.
-Once articles have been copy edited and designed, the Author is provided a proof for review and comment.
-The copy editor assembles all corrections for the article proofs and provides these to compositor for preparation of the final print-ready journal.
+Once a manuscript has been accepted, it will enter the copyediting queue.
+The author will be contacted by a copyeditor in due course.
+Volume and Issue listing on the copyright is determined by the core editorial team based on the publications in hand and the schedule for journal composition.
+Once articles have been copyedited and designed, the Author is provided a proof for review and comment.
+The copy editor assembles all corrections for the article proofs and provides these to the compositor for preparation of the final print-ready journal.

 Thematic Issues

-Thematic issues are organized by Guest Editors and the Guest Editors determine how the thematic’s peer review is accomplished.
-Guest Editors may submit a thematic volume of articles to the Journal Editor, like a manuscript, and have the entire thematic volume read by three reviewers.
-Alternatively, the Guest Editors may use the Round-Robin Review process, and have each draft manuscript read and commented upon by three other authors in the volume.
-The article authors will then address the reviewers’ comments and the Guest Editors will submit the reviewed manuscript to the Journal Editor along with a listing of the reviewers of the individual manuscripts.
-The Round Robin process offers advantages for volumes dealing with a common subject matter in that it insures that contributing authors in the volume are aware of the presentations of authors on related subjects in the same volume, ensuring better integration and internal referencing.
-Round Robin volumes are given one outside review, rather than three.
-The Journal Editor handles the review of all thematic issues.
-Reviewed thematic volumes generally take six to eight months for review, given the number of articles each contains.
+Thematic issues are organized by Guest Editors, and the latter determine how the thematic issue’s peer review is accomplished.
+Guest Editors are encouraged to use a Round-Robin Review process, and have each draft manuscript read and commented upon by at least one other author in the volume.
+The article authors will then address the reviewers’ comments and the Guest Editors will submit the reviewed manuscript to the Journal Editor.
+The Round Robin process offers advantages for volumes dealing with a common subject matter in that it ensures that contributing authors in the volume are aware of the presentations of authors on related subjects in the same volume, ensuring better integration and internal referencing.
+Round Robin volumes are then given just one outside review, rather than three.
+The core editorial team handles the review of all thematic issues rather than assigning them to an Associate Editor.
+Reviewed thematic volumes can take longer to review, given the number of articles each contains.

 Thematic volumes should contain between 9 and 11 papers with the objective of a published page length of 116-156 pages.
 Guest Editors who are developing thematics out of a conference symposium should exclude papers whose results are preliminary or incomplete, as inconclusive results are not suitable for publication.
 Guest Editors are welcome to include invited papers in a thematic, particularly when they are aware of researchers and prospective articles that would provide a more rounded and complete thematic volume.